PUR flush sealing concept creates radical improvements

 Why cars today have more and more glass

-1. More glass in the car is the trend
+- More glass in the car is the trend

 Large car windows, panoramic windows and panoramic sunroofs, and even the entire car roof made of glass, are all the rage.
 According to the automotive supplier Continental around five square meters of glass are already installed in an average car today.
 That is almost twice as much as at the end of the 1980s.
-A large panoramic sunroof adds another 2.5 square meters of glass surface area.
+A large panoramic sunroof adds another 2.5 square meters of glass surface area. - Larger glass surfaces let more light into the car

 Panoramic windows and panoramic sunroofs let more light into the interior of a car.
-Bernhard Satzger: “A bright ambience with an open feeling of space is currently very much appreciated by car buyers.“
+Bernhard Satzger: “A bright ambience with an open feeling of space is currently very much appreciated by car buyers.“ - Glass panels get additional functions

 Additional functions are being integrated into ever thinner and larger automotive glass.
-So-called switchable glasses can be darkened, for example.
+So-called switchable glasses can be darkened, for example. - Panoramic windows are light

 Because panoramic windows are lighter than steel or aluminum body parts, the manufacturer can use them to reduce the overall weight of the car.
 In extreme cases, the entire roof panel can even be made of glass.
 The lower vehicle weight means that the car requires noticeably less fuel and CO² emissions are reduced.